The Mumbles Lifeboat Station: History

-During a gale on Saturday 27 January 1883, the German barque Admiral Prinz Aldabert was driven on to rocks near the Mumbles Lighthouse.
+During a gale on Saturday 27 January 1883, the German barque Admiral Prinz Aldabert was driven onto rocks near the Mumbles Lighthouse.
 Wolverhampton went out to assist and was capsized multiple times, finally being washed on to rocks.
 The lifeboat was badly damaged, and four of the lifeboat crew drowned, with others being seriously injured.
 Coxswain Jenkin Jenkins was awarded the RNIPLS Silver Medal, but had lost two sons in the incident.